 Fancy a game, Watson?
 Visit the Whistler Visitor Centre and pick up a Whistler 2010 games Experience Brochure and Village map.
 Then make your way through Whistler Village, searching for clues with the interactive and fun Winter Scavenger Hunt.

-Coca-Cola Tube Park
+Enjoy thrills at Coca-Cola Tube Park

-One of the most popular non-skiing activities in Whistler, the Coca-Cola Tube Park is a family favorite, and easily accessible from the Excalibur Gondola (no ticket required).
-There are seven lanes varying in difficulty and length.
+One of the most popular non-skiing activities in Whistler, the bubly Tube Park is a family favorite, and easily accessible from the Excalibur Gondola (no ticket required).
+There are seven tubing lanes varying in difficulty and length.
 Families can join tubes together.
 Just ask the guide for a spinning start to the fun.

 Find short and long-term accommodations in Whistler

-Ice Skating at Olympic Plaza
+Go ice skating at Olympic Plaza

 Free ice skating at the Whistler Olympic Plaza is a really fun way to spend a couple of hours and enjoy a bit of Canadiana.
 Open daily from 11AM to 9 PM (with an hour closure for ice maintenance from 5-6 PM).
 The Plaza rink also has a skate rental shop.